 Facilitators: Erik Spiekermann, Stephen Coles, Indra Kupferschmid, Sonja Knecht

-TYPO Berlin has been taking place annually every May for 19 years.
-With around 1,500 participants and more than 60 speakers giving lectures, workshops and panels on 4 stages over 3 days, it is among the world’s most important creative events.
-Since 2011, TYPO has also taken place regularly in San Francisco and London.
+With around 1,500 participants and more than 60 speakers lecturing on up to 3 stages, workshops and panels for 3 days, TYPO Berlin has become one of the world’s most important creative venues since it’s premiere in 1995.
+Since 2011, TYPO also takes place regularly in San Francisco and London.